-MAL students must pass all decision points outlined by the CWRU Teacher Licensure Handbook.
-Failure to pass any decision point will result in separation from the Music Education Graduate Program.
+M.A.L. students must pass all Decision Points outlined by the CWRU Teacher Licensure Handbook (see Admission and Retention in Music Education, below).
+Failure to pass any Decision Point will result in separation from the Music Education Graduate Program.